Policies and FAQ

 Payment is due on the first day of the new Term (a term is equal to 4 lessons).
 Payments made after the 15th day of the calendar month are subject to a $10 late fee.
 Accounts more than 30 days past due will be charged an additional late fee of the amount owed.
 Beyond thirty days, the lessons will be canceled.

 We do not always follow an exact calendar month.
 There are twelve (12) months in a year.
 12 months x four (4) thirty-minute lessons = forty eight (48) lessons.
-You will receive forty-eight weeks of lessons (forty-eight thirty-minute lessons or twenty-four one hour lessons) in a one year period.
-Since there are 52 weeks in a calendar year, there will be four weeks of scheduled breaks during the year.
-ROCK UNIVERSITY will take two (2) weeks off over the Christmas break, one (1) week off over Spring Break and one (1) week off in the summer.
-BREAKS MAY DIFFER PER INSTRUCTOR – PLEASE ASK YOUR INSTRUCTOR FOR DETAILS!
-Some Instructors may teach over Spring Break and take 2 weeks off in the Summer.
-SCHEDULED BREAKS will likely coincide with your child's regular school breaks!
-Your account will be credited accordingly or you will be given a make-up lesson for any other break taken by ROCK UNIVERSITY for major holidays.
+You will receive forty-eight weeks of lessons (48 half hour lessons) in a one year period.
+Since there are 52 weeks in a calendar year, there will be four weeks of scheduled breaks during the year that clients do not pay for.
+ROCK UNIVERSITY will take two (2) weeks off over the Christmas break, one (1) week off over Spring Break (same week off as the Canyons School District every year) and one (1) week off in the summer.

 MAKING THE MOST OF YOUR TIME SLOT